 Slips and falls account for 300,000 serious injuries and 20,000 deaths a year.
-In many cases, these accidents are the result of a property owner not taking proper care of their land.
-Especially in the northern states, like Indiana and Michigan, premises liabilities often have to do with improper snow and ice removal in the winter months.
+In many cases, these accidents are the result of a landlord or homeowner not ensuring their property is appropriately maintained.
+This is especially true in the northern states, like Indiana and Michigan or other territories that experience colder winter months that bring with them ice and snow.
+In fact, the majority of premises liabilities often have to do with improper snow and ice removal.

-With winter approaching once again, it is important for you and your family to be aware of slip and fall prevention strategies:
+With winter upon us once again, it is important for you and your family to be aware of slip and fall prevention strategies:

 - Although your hands might be cold, don't put them in your pockets when you are navigating wintry stretches.
 If you slip, you will need your arms to restore balance.
 If you fall, your arms will help you to break your fall and land safely.